-5 ways Finance for VAT and Tax can help your business1st May 2018
+5 ways Finance for VAT and Tax can help your businessPublished on 1st May 2018 - Last update on 5th November 2018

 Although tax is an inevitable part of running a business, making sure that you have the funds necessary to pay it on time can be difficult.
 The sums demanded may be higher than expected, causing long-term damage should it catch you when you’re least prepared.
 Regardless of this, HMRC will still expect the demand to be met, coming down hard on any business owner who fails to do so.
 That’s why applying for VAT and Tax Finance as soon as you’re aware that paying may become an issue is so crucial.
 Providing access to a range of business finance solutions that enable you to spread the demand out over time, VAT and Tax Finance offers you a means to get your tax responsibilities resolved on time without sinking your business.
 So, you’ve got a tax bill coming up or just received one, here are just some of the reasons for why you may wish to apply for VAT and Tax Finance.